intarchboard/workshop-m-ten/draft-iab-m-ten-workshop.md

 result was functional, the overhead was still slow and future work needs to be used to decrease ZKP imposed latencies.

+## Red Rover - A collaborative approach to content filtering

+The challenge is to deal with the conflict between filtering and privacy.
+Network operators need to impose policies and regulations that can stem from many locations (security, governmental, parental, etc).
+Clients need to protect user's privacy and user security.

+Safe browsing, originally created by Google, is one example of a mechanism that tries to meet both sides of this conflict.
+It might be beneficial to standardize this and other similar mechanism.
+Thus, operating systems can continue to ensure that malicious destinations are not being reached.
+This requires some coordination between cooperating clients and servers offering protection services.
+These collaborative solutions may be the best compromise between the tension of privacy vs protection based services.

 # Conclusions